umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 src/data_preprocessor.py: preprocesses data from Kitti dataset

-src/environment.yml: a yaml file that lists required packages to install to set up the environment
+src/environment.yml: a yaml file that lists necessary packages to set up the environment

 src/model_summary.py: generates summary of the model